Type 1 Diabetes Research

 - Pancreas Weight- Martha Campbell-Thompson, Michael Haller, Mark Atkinson

-UF researchers found that people at risk for type 1 diabetes (ie autoantibodies are present) have smaller pancreas than their counterparts with no risk factors7.
-This has led to a large multi-center, multi-year project involving traditional, non-invasive tools such as MRI and ultrasound that will help researchers better understand the trajectory of the disease and may one day help lead to interventions to prevent it.
+New findings from UF reserach discovered that people who are at risk for type 1 diabetes (i.e. autoantibodies are present) have smaller pancreas than their counterparts with no risk factors.
+This has led to a large multi-center, multi-year project using traditional, non-invasive research tools to help researchers better understand the trajectory of the disease and may one day help lead to interventions to prevent it.

-- Opportunities for Prevention/Vaccine– Mark Atkinson, Clive Wasserfall, Todd Brusko, Ben Keselosky
+- Opportunities for Prevention/Vaccine- Mark Atkinson, Clive Wasserfall, Todd Brusko, Ben Keselowsky

 Whereas autoantibodies are important biomarkers of islet autoimmunity, the actual destruction of the β-cells results from a cell-mediated autoimmune response.
 UF researchers are developing a “negative vaccine” to shut down or correct an antigen-specific immune response of T-cells in the development of T1D.
 This novel approach involves using time-release biomaterials and combinatorial components (antigens, drugs, and immune mediators called cytokines).

 - Mechanisms of beta-cell death- Michael Clare Salzler, Brian Wilson, Clayton Matthews